Kitware/SlideAtlas-Server/docs/ui-design.rst

 - logout
 - Return to the level above

-Diffferent menu items gets updated according to the functionality available in the pages.
+Different menu items gets updated according to the functionality available in the pages.

 Two column render